wyhinton/cupboard-dxl-display/README.md

 <img src = "https://badges.aleen42.com/src/react.svg">
 </p>

-# Cuboard
+# Cupboard

-**Cuboard is an open source content-sharing app built with touch screens in mind.
-Cuboard is a starting point for your display app project.**
+**Cupboard is an open source content-sharing app built with touch screens in mind.
+Cupboard is a starting point for your display app project.**

 Out of the box, Cuboard allows you to curate and design attractive masonry displays for digital signage.
 Load your content from links into a **Card**, then arrange cards to form a **Layout**.
 Select a layout from your layout collection, or cycle between layouts.